The employment tribunal

 As of May 2014, it is not possible to start a claim at the employment tribunal without first going through an ACAS conciliation process.
 The conciliation period is an opportunity to attempt a settlement, but settlement discussions are not limited to that period and can take place at any time.

 The conciliation process requires the claimant to fill in an early conciliation form and submit it online or by telephoning ACAS with the relevant information.
-It is important that the respondent (employer’s) name is correct or the claimant could find that they are later prevented from bringing a claim.
-It is better to set out all variations of the respondents name rather than an incorrect one.
+It is important that the respondent (employer’s/trafficker’s) name is correct or the claimant could find that they are later prevented from bringing a claim.
+It is better to set out all variations of the respondent’s name rather than an incorrect one.

-After ACAS receive the early conciliation form they will contact the claimant to check the details on the form and find out more about the potential complaint to the employment tribunal.
+After ACAS receives the early conciliation form, they will contact the claimant to check the details on the form and find out more about the potential complaint to the employment tribunal.
 The conciliator will ask if the claimant is willing to consider the negotiating of a settlement and whether an approach can be made by ACAS on the claimant’s behalf.

 The conciliator can relay offers between the two parties, but will not give specific advice on whether a settlement should be accepted or rejected.